hardingrichard/ci-pp3-pydle/README.md

 ## Deployment and Version Control

 ### Deployment
+The Pydle application was deployed from Github using Heroku app.
+In order to deploy your application please complete the following:

+1. Create an account at heroku.com
+2. Create a new app
+3. Add the app name and your region
+4. Click on create app
+5. Go to "Settings"
+6. Under Config Vars, add the key: PORT and the value: 8000.
+7. Go to "Deploy" and at "Deployment method", click on "Connect to Github"
+8. Enter your repository name and click on it when it shows below
+9. Choose the branch you want to buid your app from
+10. If desired, click on "Enable Automatic Deploys", which keeps the app up to date with your Github repository

 ### Cloning
 If you wish to clone the repository you can do so by [clicking here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or completing the following: